 , in such high demand that their rate of growth is 12 times that of the rest of the US economy.
 Other jobs in high demand

 include civil engineers and construction managers for renewable projects, operating engineers and service unit operators.

 The demand for 27,000 additional workers in the UK’s offshore wind market in the next decade is indicative of a wider problem within renewable energies: A skills shortage.
 With new wind farms and tidal projects emerging, there is a clear need for skilled professionals to help drive this industry forward.
 This presents an opportunity for skilled workers in other sectors to enter the renewables market.
 Engineers in different fields – particularly within oil and gas, markets which have been heavily hit by the Covid-19 pandemic – should consider whether their skills can be transferred to the more stable renewables sector.
 Project management, procurement and HSE skills can usually transfer across sectors, so job seekers with experience in these areas may want to consider looking at the green energy market for their next career move.

 Find your next renewable energy job with Quanta

 At Quanta, we have a deep interest in and knowledge of renewable markets worldwide.
 We’ve been supplying skills to traditional and renewable energy sectors since 2002 and pride ourselves on our high levels of service.
-Whether it’s onshore or offshore wind, heavy lift or tidal, find your next renewable energy job with us.
+Whether it’s onshore wind, offshore wind or heavy lift, find your next renewable energy job with us.
 Sign up to job alerts

 here or send us your CV